coherent-research/dcs-documentation/DCSUserGuide.md

 - Delete a report by using the action menu on the right of the report row and clicking **Delete virtual meter**.

 ## Managing Report Groups
 Public Reports (but not Private Reports) can be grouped in a similar way to Meters and Virtual Meters.
-The report group panel can contain any number of groups and while they behave in an identical way to groups in the meter group panel the structure of the groups is completeley independant.
+The report group panel can contain any number of groups and while they behave in an identical way to groups in the meter group panel the structure of the groups is completely independent.

 #  Calibration Readings
 ## General
 It is possible to add Calibration Readings to the system which are used to calibrate the meter readings for a particular register.
 A calibration reading is usually derived by manually reading the display of the physical meter and recording the value and time.
 When this calibration reading is entered into DCS it is used to calculate an offset between the value entered and the reading in the database at the corresponding time (linearly interpolated between half hour values).
-The offset is then applied to all readings when diplayed or downloaded.
+The offset is then applied to all readings when displayed or downloaded.
 This is particularly useful for pulse inputs or radio pulses as it allows all readings to be offset at the time of the calibration reading so the DCS values can correspond to a physical meter's display.
 It is also possible to view/download the readings from DCS uncalibrated (i.e. without the offset applied).

 ## View Calibration Readings